UltraOS/UltraProtocol/README.md

 | 0x0000'0000'0000'0000 | 0x0000'0000'0000'0000 | 4 GiB + any entries above |
 | 0xFFFF'8000'0000'0000 | 0x0000'0000'0000'0000 | 4 GiB + any entries above |
 | 0xFFFF'FFFF'8000'0000 | ????????????????????? | ?????????????????????     |

 First two mappings are guaranteed to cover the first 4 GiB of physical memory as well as any other entries present in the memory map on top of that.

-The first mapping is not provided for `higher-half-exclusive` mode or in case `identity-map-lower-half` is set to `false`.
+The first mapping is not provided for the `higher-half-exclusive` mode.

 For higher half kernels loaded with `allocate-anywhere` set to `true` the last mapping contains the kernel binary mappings with an arbitrary physical base picked by the loader.
 For all other kernels it is a direct mapping of the first 2 GiB of physical ram.

+---

 Address pointed to by CR3 is located somewhere within `ULTRA_MEMORY_TYPE_LOADER_RECLAIMABLE`.
-Whether the memory is mapped using 4K/2M/1G pages is unspecified.
+Whether the memory is mapped using 4K/2M/4M/1G pages is unspecified.

 The contents of all other registers are unspecified.